gustavnavar/Grid.Blazor/docs/blazor_client/Localization.md

 * Search for ...
 * Search phrase
 * Select
-* --- Select an item ---
 * Show
 * Starts with
 * Sum
-* Update item
-* View
+* There are no items to display
 * There was an error creating the new item
 * There was an error deleting this item
 * There was an error updating this item
+* Type
+* Update item
+* Value
+* View
+* Yes
 * You must select the row you want to delete
+* You must select the row you want to edit
 * You must select the row you want to view
-* You must select the row you want to edit

 [<- Setup initial column filtering](Setup_initial_column_filtering.md) | [Data annotations ->](Data_annotations.md)